an-slua-sidhe/Elite-Gourmet/README.md

 ## **User Experience**

-**Corr Mhóna** has always prided itself on following a few founding principles; Making use of natural elements both musically and lyrically, organically combining whatever styles suit the music we write, promoting the Irish language, and avoiding narcissistic imagery and remaining grounded when connecting with out fans.
+**Elite Gourmet** was conceived as a site where a discerning customer could go to have their culinary needs taken care of.
+The site was intended to have an aura of classy competence, a simplicity of design that didn't attempt to overwhelm the users senses.

-I have tried to use these principles when creating a User Experience for our website, constructing a site that has clean organic lines and colours, that delivers relevant content to the user simply and efficiently, and that is also available in the Irish language.
+I have tried to use clear, simple and high quality images and textures when designing the site.
+I didn't want a site that contained to much clutter and text and that got across its message confidently, clearly and cleanly.

+As such a site would most likely be popular with visitors to our island, I decided to give the site multi-language fuctionality to broaden the possible user-base.

 ### **User Stories**

 There are a number of different types of user which may visit the site, each with different goals and motivations.
-I have listed them below in five categories; The Band Member, The Music Fan, The Promoter, The Journalist, The Record Label.
+I have listed them below in four categories; The Tourist, The Gourmand, The Local, The Critic.

-#### The Band Member
+#### The Tourist

 - As band member, I can easily put the latest information up on the **News** section of the [**Home**](index.html) page, so that fans and promoters are kept updated.
 - As band member, I can embed media from the latest project in the **Media** section of the [**Home**](index.html) page, to make the latest release more exciting and interesting for our fans.
 - As band member, I can advertise that the band is available for gigs and festivals through the [**Contact**](contact.html) page of the site.
 - As band member, I will eventually be able to add merchandise and CDs to the **Shop** page, so I can sell directly to the fans.

-#### The Music Fan
+#### Gourmand

 - As a music fan, I can find out everything I need to know about the band in one place, when I search for new music to listen to.
 - As a metal music fan specifically interested in Celtic/Gaelic/folk music, I can find the band site through certain keywords found throughout the site.